the78mole/PcbDraw/doc/installation.md

 # Installation

 PcbDraw is a stand-alone CLI tool.
 It is not an action plugin for KiCAD and therefore, it has no menu inside Pcbnew.
-PcbDraw is compatible with both, KiCAD v5 and v6.
-However, on **Windows and MacOS it works only with v6** (due to limitations in KiCAD).
+PcbDraw is compatible with KiCAD v5, v6, v7, v8, and v9.
+However, on **Windows and MacOS it works only with v6 and newer** (due to limitations in KiCAD).

 ## Linux & MacOS